 B.A., Haverford College; Ph.D., Yale University

 Many of the courses I teach, including “Wellesley and the World,” “Poetry and Other Arts,” and "Secrets of the Library," emphasize literature and history, women's issues, and contemporary social trends.
 One of my goals in teaching is to help students to see writing, research, and scholarly argument not as ends in themselves but as an important way for us to engage with our world.
-"Physical Activity and Cognition: An Academic Matter" is a new course I am team-teaching with Connie Bauman of PERA.
-In it we explore the history of women's education as a foundation for understanding contemporary issues in science, public policy, and higher learning.
+"Live and Learn: Understanding Mind-Body Connections" is a course I have recently team-taught with Connie Bauman of PERA.
+In it we've explored the history of women's education as a foundation for understanding contemporary issues in science, public policy, and higher learning.
 The course fits with my aim to cultivate active connections between the classroom and the world beyond it.